Skip to main content

 Remove any automatic permission prompts

-Before you begin, make sure your app isn’t already triggering the native push prompt automatically:
+Before you begin, make sure your app isn’t already triggering the system permission prompt automatically:

-• Remove requestPermission() or optIn() methods if you’re calling them on app start.
+• Remove any requestPermission() or optIn() calls invoked on app start.

-• Remove native iOS calls to requestAuthorizationWithOptions and any methods generating push tokens.
+• Remove native iOS calls to requestAuthorizationWithOptions and any code that generates push tokens directly.

-• Remove Android calls to requestPermissions and any methods generating push tokens.
+• Remove Android calls to requestPermissions and any code that generates push tokens directly.

 2